 - First meaningful paint: This determines how long it takes for the first meaningful content to appear onscreen.
 The lower the score, the faster that page appears.

 - First interactive: This measures when a page is minimally interactive.
-This determines if most UI elements are interactive and if the screen responds in a reasonable manner to user input.
+This determines if most UI elements are interactive and if the screen responds reasonably to user input.

 - Consistently interactive: This measures when a page is fully interactive.